technosmarter/student-registration-form-in-php-and-mysql/README.md

 <h2>How to install student registration form in PHP and MYSQL - </h2>

-First , you will need complete zip file for student registration form.
+First, you will need complete zip file for student registration form.
 You can watch demo and download student registration system from here .
 <br>
 <a target="_blank" href="https://technosmarter.com/item/student-registration-form-in-php-and-mysql-source-code">Student registration form in PHP and MYSQL | Source Code</a>
 Get complete soure code in a zip file for student registration form. <br>